 Whether you’re including your cat in your plans for a weekend break or your dog’s coming along on a long-distance road trip, traveling with pets can be rewarding and stressful in equal measure.

 As with most things in life, though, software developers and electronics makers are trying to help, with a range of apps and gadgets to keep you and your furry friend happy and healthy on the road.

 Whether it’s tracking down a vet or your lost pet, finding a dog-friendly hotel or a friend for a puppy playdate, or you just want to know whether it’s ok to feed your cat last night’s leftovers, there’s a tool out there that can help.

 Most trips with pets go off without a hitch, but if your furry friend gets sick or injured while you’re away from home, tracking down a vet can be vitally important.
-Sure, you can use Google Maps, but if you’re looking for a particular speciality, or simply don’t have an Internet connection when you need it, use VetFinder instead.
+Sure, you can use Google Maps, but if you’re looking for a particular specialty or simply don’t have an internet connection when you need it, use VetFinder instead.

 The app uses your phone location to find the nearest vet, with comprehensive search tools to help your pet get appropriate care as quickly as possible.
 You can also download information for a given area ahead of time, and access it without a connection.

 The app lets you filter by animal type, type of problem, and basic features like car parking, credit card facilities, and more.
 You can also limit results to vets that are currently open, or only show those who provide emergency care or home visits, if that’s unfortunately what your pet needs.